If you’ve found yourself on this page, the chances are that you’ve done a Google search to try...

 This could include all kinds of different tools and software, right through from email automation to a daily task manager.

-Investigate competitors and come up with new strategies
+7. Investigating competitors and coming up with new strategies

 As a part of your ongoing involvement within the industry, you may need to analyse competitors to see what their content marketing strategy is.
 You could then create plans to counter them or beat them to market.